Herbal Healing Salve Recipe for Damaged Skin

 Plantain for Skin

-As in the case with calendula, plantain has anti-inflammatory properties that reduce swelling and redness.
+As in the case of calendula, plantain has anti-inflammatory properties that reduce swelling and redness.
 It also soothes rashes, reduces itching, and eases the reaction of bites and stings[3].
 It’s a healing plant that has been used in folk medicine since time immemorial.
-References to its use as a skin healer include Costard the clown calling out for plantain after injuring his skin in William Shakespeare’s Love Labour Lost.
+References to its use as a skin healer include Costard the clown calling for plantain after injuring his skin in William Shakespeare’s Love Labour Lost.
 It’s also listed in the original herbal handbook, Culpeper’s Complete Herbal, published in the 17th century[4]

 Comfrey for Skin

-Herbal Healing Salve
+Herbal Healing Salve Recipe

 Equipment

-Herbal Hand Salve Recipe
+Herbal Healing Salve Recipe

-- 28 g Beeswax 1 oz
+- 28 g beeswax 1 oz

 Instructions